-The Company sells buses to all of the 25 largest transit authorities in the United States and Canada.
+The Company sells buses to all of the 25 largest transit authorities in North America.
 These agencies operate either New Flyer, Orion or NABI buses, or a combination thereof.
-New Flyer has active business relationships (which includes the sale of aftermarket parts) with approximately 500 transit authorities in Canada and the United States.
-In 2019, MCI delivered coaches to 13 of the top 25 motor coach operators in the industry and also sells coaches to certain public transit agencies.
-Through sales to dealers, ARBOC delivered cutaway and medium-duty transit buses to a diverse end-user base of over 80 public transit agencies and private operators in 2019.
-ADL leads the bus market in the UK with the majority of new buses produced partly or in full by ADL in 2019.
+New Flyer has active business relationships (which includes the sale of aftermarket parts) with approximately 500 transit authorities in North America.
+MCI delivers coaches to the top private motor coach operators in the industry and also sells coaches to certain public transit agencies.
+Through sales to dealers, ARBOC delivered cutaway and medium-duty transit buses to a diverse end-user base of over 67 public transit agencies and private operators in 2021.
+ADL leads the bus market in the UK with the majority of new buses produced partly or in full by ADL in 2021.
 The Company has active business relationships for new vehicles or aftermarket parts sales with all large operators and the majority of smaller bus companies in the United Kingdom and Ireland.
 The Company also leads the Hong Kong market where it enjoys strong relationships with both major transport companies, is the leading supplier of city buses in New Zealand and is the leading provider of double-deck buses in North America.